mike-lipinski-ca/Digital5Reloaded/README.md

 # Garmin Connect IQ fenix 5 watch face: Digital 5 Reloaded

+# stack requirements
+VIsual Studio 2022 Tools
+Java JDK SE 8

+# To Compile:
+# run the vsdev.cmd first to set up the environment.
+You can do this in powershell or windows command line
+./vsdev.cmd

+# make the file
+nmake run

+# copy the climateeye.prg from ./bin to the garmin fenix watch in Garmin\apps .
+If you need to change a setting (ex. an api key), delete the garmin\apps\settings\climeye.set first.
+It will recreate from the default properties.xml.

 **History**

 Digital5 was a Garmin Connect IQ watch face, created for the fenix 5 range.
 Its developer, [Gerrit Grunwald](https://twitter.com/hansolo_), discontinued working on this watch face earlier this year.
 I still think it was one of the better faces, striking a balance between number of "data" fields, and readability.